vnglst/spitsuur/README.md

-# spitsuur
+# Spitsuur

-Daily traffic videos
+Creates a timelapse video of the traffic on Google Maps and uploads this video to YouTube.